Yashgh7076/Eluvio-ML-Scene-Segmentation/README.md

 1) Since this is a sliding window approach the ends of each movie were padded with shots having 0 (zero padding).
 The number of shots was flexibly varied and is calculated as int((window-1)/2).
 It is important to note that the size of the window needs to be an odd integer greater than 1 so that each central shot has the same number of neighbors on either side.

 2) In order to have the same dimension for all features from 'place','cast','action' and 'audio', the latter three were repeated along their respective dimension and concatenated with the former.
-This means that each shots is represented as a feature vector of size 2048 x 4.
+This means that each shots is represented as a feature vector of size (2048 x 4).

 3) After reshaping, the final input to the neural network is of size (None, window, 2048, 4) where None is the batch size and can be varied flexibly as well.
-This essentially treats each input as an image of size window x 2048 having 4 channels of information given by the extracted features.
+This essentially treats each input as an image of size (window x 2048) having 4 channels of information given by the extracted features.
 This idea was explored in my Thesis seen here: https://yashgh7076.github.io/projects.html

 4) Global Average Pooling was used to retain the average of all activation maps in the final convolutional layer.
 This was done primarily to keep the number of connections required to connect to the dense network down, which also helps in reducing the number of free parameters of the network.